 Studying at Bunker Hill Community College as an online student offers many opportunities for personal and professional growth.
 We offer many that will help you become an active learner and assist you in reaching your professional and academic goals:

 - Online Tutoring: distance education students have access to SMARTHINKING, an online tutoring service which provides tutoring and academic support for core courses in mathematics, statistics, economics, accounting and writing.
 Students may work live one-on-one with a tutor, or submit questions or papers for asynchronous feedback.
 This 24//7 service is available free to students.
-You can access this online tutoring service directly through your credit course.
-You will also find Smarthinking available for access in the “Learning Tools” section of the Student Resource Center.
+You may be able to access this online tutoring service directly through your credit course.
+You will also find Smarthinking available for access in the “Learning Tools” section of the Student Resource Center

 - Online Library services: Online students may apply for a library card number without having to come to campus in-person!
 Simply by filling out an application, you can apply for a library account.
 You will then have remote access to the Library’s databases, catalog, and your library account.
 For more information and to get started on the application, please visit the Library website at https://www.bhcc.edu/library/libraryservices/distancelearning